-Exposure to UV rays, whether natural or in a tanning booth, has significant effects on the skin.
-From benefits such as strengthening the skin to risks related to premature aging and skin cancer, the relationship between UV rays and our epidermis is complex.
-So, how can you protect your skin from the sun and at what SPF can you tan safely?
+Exposure to UV rays, whether natural or in a tanning bed, has significant effects on the skin.
+From benefits such as skin strengthening to risks associated with premature aging and skin cancer, the relationship between UV rays and our epidermis is complex.
+So, how can you properly protect your skin from the sun and what SPF can you use to tan safely?
 Let's dive into the world of ultraviolet rays to better understand their effects on our skin.

 Understanding Ultraviolet Rays